fishjam-cloud/documentation/guide/integration/index.md

 :::danger[ROOM MANAGER IS NOT SAFE FOR PRODUCTION]

-Room Manager doesn't implement any participant authentication.
-Anyone using the same room name and user name will receive **the same Participant Token!**
+Room Manager doesn't implement any peer authentication.
+Anyone using the same room name and user name will receive **the same Peer Token!**

 For production, make sure to **set up your own backend** using our Server SDKs and authenticate the client on your own!